 Remedy – Talk to each other!
 Clear communications between both the agent and principal is obviously the simplest solution to overcome this problem.

-- Divergent Interests - Not every organization or business is of one mind in their own decision making process.
-Different parties from within the organization may confound the agent's ability to engage in trade-offs with their counterpart.
-One department manager for example, may prefer that some other department makes a concession now, in order to gain a self serving advantage at some later stage of the talks.
-These internal interest conflicts will surely cloud the agent's ability to be effective.
+- Divergent Interests – Not every organisation or business is of one mind in their own decision making process.
+Different parties from within the organisation may confound the agent’s ability to engage in trade-offs with their counterpart.
+One department manager for example, may prefer that some other department makes a negotiation concession now, in order to gain a self serving advantage at some later stage of the talks.
+These internal interest conflicts will surely cloud the agent’s ability to be effective.

 Remedy – You have to have a game plan.
 All principals involved in the decision making, must properly communicate their own needs and interests.
 They have to agree amongst themselves, and make the agent aware of their priorities.

-Remedy - Dangle a jucier bait.
+Remedy – Dangle a more juicy bait.
 Incentives or some form of pay-for-performance enticement, will encourage the interests of both parties to be more in sync with each other.
 The agent will be more motivated to align their interests with your own.

 - Use the agent’s expertise and knowledge to your fullest advantage.

-To be forewarned is to be forearmed is an old saying that can never be emphasized enough.
-Agents who represent your company or orgaization can offer many useful benefits, but it is best they be wisely used.
+To be forewarned is to be forearmed is an old saying that can never be emphasised enough.
+Agents who represent your company or organisation can offer many useful benefits, but it is best they be wisely used.